zacwest/ZSWTaggedString/README.md

 ## Fast stripped strings

-Stripping the tags off allows you to produce a flat string for fast height calculations (assuming no font changes), statistics gathering, etc., without needing the overhead of an attributed string.
+Stripping tags allows you to create an `NSString` for fast height calculations (assuming no font changes), statistics gathering, etc., without the overhead of tags.
 You can accomplished this by using the `-string` method on a `ZSWTaggedString` instead of the `-attributedString` methods.

 ## Gotchas